 Reading this chapter so far, you might think that all file extensions are bad, but this is not the case.
 Knowing when information would be useful to the user is key to understanding when to use a file extension.
 Is it useful for the user to know that HTML has been generated from an .aspx source file?
 No, the MIME type is sufficient to influence how that content is displayed, so no extension should be shown.
 However if a Word document is being served it would be good practice to include a .doc extension in addition to setting the correct MIME type, as that will be useful when the file is downloaded to the user’s PC.

-Mapping the path part of a URL directly to a disk folder is at the root of the problems that we face today.
+Mapping the path part of a URL directly to a disk folder is at the root of the problems that web developers face today.
 As dynamic web technologies have developed, .html files that contain information changed to be .aspx files containing source code.
 Suddenly the URL is not pointing to a document but to source code which fetches information from a database, and the filename must be generic as one source file can fetch any information it wants, what a mess!

 Consider the following URL: